cncf/landscape2/README.md

 ### Container image

 The landscape2 CLI tool is also distributed in a [container image](https://gallery.ecr.aws/g6m3a0y9/landscape2).
 This image can be used both to run the tool locally or from your [CI workflows to automate the generation of landscapes](https://github.com/cncf/landscape2-sites/tree/main/.github/workflows).
-The [landscape2-validate-action](https://github.com/cncf/landscape2-validate-action), which can be used to check that the landscape data file is valid, also uses this image.
+The [landscape2-validate-action](https://github.com/cncf/landscape2-validate-action), which can be used to check that the landscape data, settings and guide files are valid, also uses this image.

 ### Building from source